mtzaquia/RoutingReducer/README.md

 struct MyRouterView: View {
     let store: StoreOf<MyRouter>
     var body: some View {
-        NavigationStackWithStore(
-            store: store,
+        WithRoutingStore(store) { rootStore, navigation, _ in
+            RoutedNavigationStack(navigation: navigation) {
-            // The root view receives the scoped store of `MyRouter`'s root state and root action
+                // The root view receives the scoped store
+                //  of `MyRouter`'s root state and root action MyRootView(store: rootStore)
-            rootView: MyRootView.init
-        ) { store in
-            SwitchStore(store) {
-                CaseLet(
-                    state: /MyRouter.Route.first,
-                    action: MyRouter.Route.Action.first,
-                    then: FirstView.init
-                )
-                // Other case views for all routes declared...
             }
+        } routes: { store in
+            // All your route views with SwitchStore/CaseLet...
         }
     }
 }